rilldata/rill/README.md

 ## We want to hear from you

-You can [file an issue](https://github.com/rilldata/rill-developer/issues/new/choose) or reach us in our [Rill discord](https://bit.ly/3unvA05) channel.
+We always appreciate hearing from our users and welcome any questions, comments, or concerns you may have.
+To get in touch with us, there are two options available:

+1. _**File an Issue**_: If you have encountered a bug or have a feature request, please [file an issue](https://github.com/rilldata/rill-developer/issues/new/choose) here (this GitHub page).
+2. _**Join our Discord Channel**_: For general inquiries or if you need help getting started with Rill, we encourage you to join our [Discord Community](https://bit.ly/3unvA05).
 Please abide by the [community policy](https://github.com/rilldata/rill-developer/blob/main/COMMUNITY-POLICY.md).

 ## Legal